optimization-for-data-driven-science/DR-FERMI/README.md

-# Distributionally Robust Fair Empirical Risk Minimization
+# Distributionally Robust Fair Empirical Risk Minimization (DR-FERMI)

 ## Issues with Conventional Algorithmic Fairness Approaches
 A common assumption of algorithmic fariness approaches is that the training data has exactly the same distribution as test data.
 Such assumption might not hold